- 1 What’s Considered Cheating In A Relationship?

 Allah has forgiven my Ummah for whatever crosses their mind so long as they do not speak of it or act upon it.
 Narrated by al-Bukhaari (2528) and Muslim (127).

-So although it is possible for a fleeting thought regarding having sex with another person to occur – and having this thought will not be a sin – acting on it by having intercourse with said person is decidedly not allowed.
+So although it is possible for a fleeting thought regarding having sex with another person to occur – and having this thought will not be a sin – acting on it by having intercourse with a said person is decidedly not allowed.
 This will be an act of zina which is a major sin.
+A lot of cheating husbands will think this is permissible.

 Emotional cheating is overlooked.
 Some people don’t even regard it as actually being cheating. so, what is emotional cheating then?
-This is when the sharing of intimate details about a marriage occurs with someone the person is attracted to.
+This is when the sharing of intimate details about marriage occurs with someone the person is attracted to.
+Cheating husbands will often see this as just sharing the pain.

 In most cases, the relationship with starts off as friends and as to the intimate side of a relationship begins to be shared, particularly details of how things are not working out in the original relationship, this confiding advances to a personal relationship.